Motion Planning Transformers: A Motion Planning Framework for Mobile Robots: Related Works

-Although there exist random sampling-based approaches such as RRT* \citep{karaman2011sampling, 7989581} and SST \citep{doi:10.1177/0278364915614386} that randomly explore the robot state space and satisfy advance constraints, they suffer from the curse of dimensionality and take a considerable computational time in cluttered spaces.
-Neural Motion Planning \citep{qureshi2020motion,ichter2018learning} has recently emerged as a promising tool for solving a wide range of planning problems under various task constraints, ranging from non-holonomic \citep{9341283,li2021mpc} to advanced manifold kinematic constraints \citep{qureshi2020compnet}, with high computational speed.
-These scalable methods learn sampling distributions from expert demonstrations and, on execution, generate samples for an underlying planner forming a subset that potentially contains a path solution.
+Neural Motion Planning \cite{qureshi2020motion,ichter2018learning} has recently emerged as a promising tool for solving a wide range of planning problems under various task constraints, ranging from non-holonomic \cite{9341283,li2021mpc} to advanced manifold kinematic constraints \cite{qureshi2020compnet}, with high computational speed.
+These methods learn sampling distributions from expert demonstrations and, on execution, generate samples for an underlying planner forming a subset that potentially contains a path solution.
 However, these approaches assume a fixed size input environment map and often require redefining network architectures and retraining for different map sizes.
-However, recent developments in deep learning, primarily through Transformers \citep{vit, liu2021swin}, have provided us with ways to relax such assumptions.
+Recent developments in deep learning, primarily through Transformers \cite{vit, liu2021swin}, have provided us with ways to relax such assumptions.
 Our proposed approach leverages these developments and introduces a region proposal framework that can work with variable map sizes and enhances underlying motion planners to solve complex problems in cluttered environments.